AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/dapp-staking/for-stakers/move-staked-tokens/move-staking.md

 - Original stake is unstaked
 - New stake shows up under target dApp
-- Bonus eligibility updated accordingly
+- Your staking positions update accordingly

 <Figure caption="" src={require('/docs/use/how-to-guides/layer-1/dapp-staking/for-stakers/move-staked-tokens/images/move-6.png').default} width="100%" />

 ## 4. Real-use examples for clarity

-1. **One safe move left**: You move 100 ASTR from App A to B during Build & Earn

-    * App B shows your 100 ASTR and **SafeMovesRemaining = 0**
-    * Bonus remains intact.

-2. **Second move = bonus lost**: You move again to App C

-    * App C shows your 100 ASTR but **bonus forfeited**.

-3. **Voting period, unlimited moves**: Move anytime freely; safe-move count doesn't change.
-4. **Reward gap after move**: You Move 500 ASTR from App A to App B during Build & Earn
+1. **Move during Build & Earn (reward gap)**: You Move 500 ASTR from App A to App B during Build & Earn

-    * App B shows 500 ASTR and updated safe move count
+    * Your stake appears under App B
-    *  ⚠️ You won’t earn staking rewards for that era due to the **unstake/stake** process.
+    * ⚠️ You won't earn staking rewards for that moved amount in the era where the Move was made

-5. **A combining bonus moves across stakes**:

-    * You staked on dApps A and B during Voting
+2. **Move during Voting**: You rearrange stakes during Voting
-    * You unstake part of your tokens from A during Build & Earn, leaving 1 safe move
+    * Voting does not generate staking rewards
+    * Your new allocations are set up for the upcoming Build & Earn

+3. **Move away from an unregistered dApp**:
+    * Moving stake away from an unregistered dApp is allowed
-    * You move the remaining stake from A to B
+    * You can reallocate to an active registered dApp
-    * The new number of safe moves at B becomes: ((A's remaining moves - 1) + B's remaining moves) / 2

 ### 4.1 Pro tips

-1. **Always stake during Voting** to secure bonus eligibility early.
-You can move it later if new dApps join.
-2. **Use "Move" instead of "Unstake"** when shifting tokens between dApps, this helps preserve your bonus status.
-Particularly for unregistered dApps!
-3. **Spread your stake across multiple dApps** during Voting.
-This gives you flexibility to move between them and keep your bonuses.
+1. **Avoid frequent moves mid-epoch**: each Move during Build & Earn creates a reward gap for that era.
+2. **Claim regularly** to reduce the chance of being blocked by pending rewards.
+3. **Keep extra ASTR for gas** so you can claim and manage stakes when needed.

 ## 5. Video tutorial